-In 2015, we primarily relied on three third-party assembly and manufacturing vendors to manufacture and to provide platforms and components for our products, purchasing approximately 66% of our direct product costs are from one of these vendors and 22% are from the other two vendors.
-If we are unable to continue to acquire those platforms or components from these platform manufacturers on acceptable terms, or should any of these suppliers cease to supply us with such platforms or components for any reason, we may not be able to identify and integrate an alternative source of supply in a timely fashion or at the same costs.
+We conduct a BCP (business continuity plan) with all our vendors to ensure an immediate recovery in case of crisis that might jeopardize the supply of our products.
+However, if we are unable to continue to acquire those platforms or components from these platform manufacturers and vendors on acceptable terms, or should any of these suppliers cease to supply us with such platforms or components for any reason, we may not be able to identify and integrate an alternative source of supply in a timely fashion or at the same costs.
 Any transition to one or more alternate suppliers would likely result in delays, operational problems and increased costs, and may limit our ability to deliver our products to our customers on time for such transition period, although we believe we have levels of inventory that will assist us to transition to alternate suppliers smoothly.